HotMaps/Hotmaps-toolbox-service/api/app/models/INDICATORS.md

 A simple indicator is an object with 3 parameters.

     {
-        'select': 'count',
+        'table_column': 'count',
         'unit': 'cells',
-        'name':'count_cell'
+        'indicator_id':'count_cell'
     }

-- 'select'
+- 'table_column'

-This is the database column that is selected in the table.
+This is the talbe column that is selected in the table.
 (Exemple: 'count')

 ![tablecolumnselection](/api/assets/table_image.png)